 Storm Resilience is developing new software to reduce the number and length of power cuts during a storm.
 The project could help restore power supplies caused by lightning strikes up to 90% faster, and ensure we have engineers in the right places to reduce the time taken to repair faults caused by a storm.

-This project supports the drive to be an even more reliable network operator through improving the resilience during severe events.
-It is split across two separate initiatives;
+This project supported the drive to be an even more reliable network operator through improving resilience during severe events.
+It was split across two separate initiatives;

-We are trialling a proof of concept where UK Power Networks’ Network Management System (PowerOn) will receive lightning strikes locations in real time via an API developed by an international weather consultancy.
-These locations will be linked to poles and to the network diagram.
-After this mapping is established, a dedicated alarm will be created in PowerOn to notify control engineers that the faulted circuit was likely struck by lightning.
-This could reduce the time customers are off supply due to lightning strikes.
+We trialled a proof of concept where UK Power Networks’ Network Management System (PowerOn) received lightning strike locations in real time via an API developed by an international weather consultancy.
+These locations were then linked to poles and to the network diagram.
+After this mapping was established, a dedicated alarm was created in PowerOn to notify control engineers that the faulted circuit was likely struck by lightning.
+This could reduce the time customers don’t have supply due to lightning strikes.

-We will gain access to advanced weather forecasting from stations across the UK Power Networks licence areas.
-This work stream will trial the concept of using predictive analytics to combine historic fault data to weather parameters.
-This will build on and enhance our existing capabilities to forecast the impact of severe weather.
-The novelty will be within the development of the link between high frequency sampled weather data and the distribution network.
-This will ultimately drive a numerical prediction of weather related fault volumes and locations.
-These forecasts will provide a probabilistic view of the storm impact and quantify the expected level of risk each weather event presents.
+We gained access to advanced weather forecasting from stations across the UK Power Networks licence areas.
+We trialled the concept of using predictive analytics to combine historic fault data and weather parameters.
+This built on and enhanced our existing capabilities to forecast the impact of severe weather.
+Using innovative technology we were able to develop the link between high frequency sampled weather data and the distribution network.
+These forecasts are now helping us predict the impact of a storm and quantify the expected level of risk each weather event presents.

-The Resource Estimation Tool aims to combine network data, historic fault data, and advanced weather forecasts to predict the number of faults each region will experience during bad weather.
-This will drive a ‘probabilistic fault forecast’, which has never been trialled for a UK electricity network.
-The tool will automatically tell us where and when to allocate resources and staff hours far more accurately than humans are capable of.
-Machine learning will then be used to help improve the tool overtime.
+The Resource Estimation Tool combined network data, historic fault data, and advanced weather forecasts to predict the number of faults each region will experience during bad weather.
+This created a ‘probabilistic fault forecast’, which has never been trialled for a UK electricity network.
+The tool automatically predicts where and when to allocate resources and staff hours far more accurately than humans can.
+Machine learning will be used to help improve the tool over time.